yiisoft/view-twig/UPGRADE.md

-# Upgrading Instructions for Yii Framework Twig Extension
+# Upgrading Instructions for Yii View Twig Renderer

 This file contains the upgrade notes for Yii Framework Twig Extension.
 These notes highlight changes that could break your application when you upgrade extension from one version to another.